MelihovaN/MelihovaN/README.md

 <h1 align="center">Hi there, I'm Natalia </h1>
-<h3 align="center">Living in UK and looking for a job as QA, Software test engineer</h3>
+<h3 align="center">Living in UK and looking for a job as QA/Software test engineer</h3>